Annual Technical Report 2006 on Patent Information Activities submitted by United States of America (SCIT/ATR/PI/2006/US)

 USPTO examiners have desktop access to over 17,000 journals in electronic format as well as nearly 6,000 electronic books.
 Such Internet-based services as the IEEE/IEE Xplore, Proquest, ScienceDirect, and the ACM Digital Library are also widely used by examiners.

 Development of a database of examiner-identified NPL continued.
-The database currently contains NPL on business methods, telecommunications, computer software, nanotechnology and other technology areas.
-The types of documents submitted by examiners include journal articles, portions of books, Internet documents, press releases, and standards.
+The database currently contains NPL on business methods, telecommunications, computer software, nanotechnology, designs, and other technology areas.
+The types of documents submitted by examiners include journal articles, portions of books, Internet documents, press releases, images, and standards.
 The database contains bibliographic and full text information.

 The USPTO has undertaken a goal of providing real-time access to patent documents of international Intellectual Property Offices to the Examining Corps, Partnership Patent and Trademark Depository Libraries, and Public Search Room users.
 Because of the volume of global patent documents, priority has been given to providing access to PCT Minimum (PCT Article 34) patent documents first.